truongd8593/mfix/USER_GUIDE.md

 #### Mesher

+Currently, meshing of complex geometry is performed at runtime of the mfixsolver.
 The Mesher sub-pane exposes options to adjust the cut-cell mesher.
-These options
-include:
+These options include:

 | Option                 | Description                                                                                                                                                                          |
 |------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|